pirminkager/OPC-XML-DA-Matlab-Class/README.md

 # OPC-XML-Interface
 An OPC XML Interface for Matlab.
-Originally used to communicate with a Labfors bioreactor system
+Originally used to communicate with a Labfors bioreactor system.

+!!!
+Very early proof of concept !!!